A 13-month-old LlamaIndex bug re-embeds unchanged content

 Testing one cloud backend end to end

 At this point the claim was narrow but verified on local filesystem: SimpleDirectoryReader, cross-day modification, date-granular strftime producing a hash flip.
-The natural next question was whether the same behaviour reproduced on a cloud backend.
+The natural next question was whether the same behavior reproduced on a cloud backend.

 I expected the bug to be worse on cloud than on local filesystem.
 Cloud object timestamps have second or sub-second precision.
 If that field ended up in the hash, every re-upload, even sub-second apart, even of byte-identical content, would flip the hash.
 That would be a much broader trigger surface than “cross-day modifications on local files.”